Clicking on links will take you to more information about ANZAC Day

 Today is ANZAC Day here in New Zealand and Australia and it commemorates all New Zealanders and Australians killed in war and also honors returned servicemen and women.

-The date marks the anniversary of the landing of New Zealand and Australian soldiers – the ANZACS – on the Gallipoli Peninsula in 1915.
+This year ANZAC Day is extra special for every one as it marks 100 years since the landing of of New Zealand and Australian soldiers – the ANZACS – on the Gallipoli Peninsula in 1915.

 Thousands of men lost their lives in the Gallipoli Campaign.
 Among the dead were 2721 New Zealanders - almost one in four of those who served on Gallipoli, 8500 Australians, 44,000 men from France and the British Empire and 87,000 Turks.